Next-Latent Prediction Transformers Learn Compact World Models: Methodology: Next-Latent Prediction

-where the right-hand side of \cref{eq:transition_correctness} is the transition law induced by the transformer's weights\footnote{We adopt a probabilistic formulation to retain generality with respect to stochastic transformer models, e.g. \citet{fleuret2025freetransformer}.}.
-For these consistency objectives to be satisfied, $\hidden_t$ must converge to a belief state for the sequence $X_{1:t}$. \end{theorem} \textit{Proof Sketch.} A formal proof by backward induction is provided in \cref{pf:nhs_belief_states}.
+then $\hidden_t$ must be a belief state for the sequence $X_{1:t}$.
+Note that the right-hand side of \cref{eq:transition_correctness} is the transition law induced by the transformer's weights\footnote{We adopt a probabilistic formulation to retain generality with respect to stochastic transformer models, e.g. \citet{fleuret2025freetransformer}.}. \end{theorem} \textit{Proof Sketch.} A formal proof by backward induction is provided in \cref{pf:nhs_belief_states}.
 Intuitively, optimizing for next-token (\cref{eq:emission_correctness}) and transition (\cref{eq:transition_correctness}) consistency ensures existence of measurable maps, i.e., $p_\theta$ and $p_\psi$, that allow recursive decoding of future tokens from $\hidden_t$:

 For these maps to exist, and be learned, $\hidden_t$ must jointly optimize toward a belief state---a sufficient statistic for the history to predict the future.